 Focus on the Radio Project

-We have been working with Bath City Sound and their Commuity radio station - - a non profit making internet radio station based in Bath.Young people have been trained ahead of producing and presenting the Bath Mentoring Plus show.
+We worked with Bath City Sound and their Commuity radio station - - a non profit making internet radio station based in Bath.Young people were trained ahead of producing and presenting the Bath Mentoring Plus show.
 Sessions enable young people to gain skills in IT, Radio presentation and production, communications and social skills.
-Our work at Bath city Sounds have even led to us featuring on BBC Points West.
+Our work at Bath City Sound even led to us featuring on BBC Points West.
 Check out the photos in the gallery.

 Other groups and workshops